EventStore/EventStore.UI/README.md

 Currently there are two ways to run the new UI:

 * Open `index.html` located int `src` folder in browser.
-* Execute `gulp connect` - this command [gulp-connect](https://github.com/avevlad/gulp-connect) run webserver with LiveReload (see dev section for info how to set up gulp if you are new to it).
+* Execute `gulp connect` - this command [gulp-connect](https://github.com/avevlad/gulp-connect) run webserver with LiveReload (see dev section for info how to set up gulp if you are new to it) - `gulp connect` needs `gulp` to run, please see Dev information on how to install it.

 ## Dev